ai-saleh/internet-sales-analytics/README.md

 **Tables**: `DimCustomer` (primary), `DimGeography` (location details)

-*Note: Gender values expanded from M/F to Male/Female to enhance readability in sales analysis reports and dashboards.
-This makes gender-based sales breakdowns more intuitive for business users.*
+> **Note**: Gender values expanded from M/F to Male/Female to enhance readability in sales analysis reports and dashboards.
+This makes gender-based sales breakdowns more intuitive for business users.

 **Query**:
 ```sql